fbpx

 Learn how affordable a Woodbury education can be

 Like many students, you may be concerned about how you and your family will cover the tuition and costs associated with attending Woodbury.
 The good news is that a Woodbury education is more affordable than you might expect.
-In fact, more than 89% of Woodbury University students receive some form of financial aid, with the average student financial aid grants during the 2021-2022 academic year totaling over $21,489.
+In fact, more than 96% of Woodbury University undergraduate students receive some form of financial aid, with the average student financial aid grants during the 2022-2023 academic year totaling over $21,872.

 Our financial aid professionals will work with you to coordinate a comprehensive financial aid package consisting of scholarships, grants, loans and part-time employment through funding from state and federal programs, its own resources and donors.
 We are dedicated to assisting each student with a strategy that works for them.
 Your education can be affordable with the many financial aid options available to students today.

-View the tuition and fees for undergraduate and graduate programs, as well as room and board and other related costs, for the 2023 – 2024 academic year.
+View the tuition and fees for all of our programs for the 2024 – 2025 academic year.

 Please note that the costs listed do not take into account any financial aid that you might receive.